Coolest Army Cake Ideas and Decorating Techniques

 All pieces of the cake were edible except for the army man, his gun (both also found at a 99 Cent Only Store), and the cannon.
 All details with the exception of the inedible pieces: tracks, wheels, and cover behind the army man (which was an Oreo pulled in half) were done with Buttercream icing.

-Anthony Jr., his mother, aunt, grandparents, friends, and my boyfriend ("Uncle" Chace) were all impressed.
+Anthony Jr., his mother, aunt, grandparents, friends, and my boyfriend (“Uncle” Chace) were all impressed.
 In addition, I’m proud to report; even though we thought we might shed a tear or two when the cutting of the cake took place I’m proud to say we both held our composure together with only a slight whimper or two.
-The kids loved the tank army cake, and that was our biggest goal accomplished.
+Most important, the kids loved the tank army cake, and that was our biggest goal accomplished.